wombleton/gitlaw-nz/acts/P/Passports Act 1992.md

     *   (b) recklessly makes a written or oral statement that is false or misleading in a material particular.

-    (2) Every person who commits an offence against subsection (1) is liable on conviction on indictment to imprisonment for a term not exceeding 5 years, a fine not exceeding $15,000, or both.
+    (2) Every person who commits an offence against subsection (1) is liable on conviction to imprisonment for a term not exceeding 5 years, a fine not exceeding $15,000, or both.

     Section 32: substituted, on 18 June 2002, by [section 11][141] of the Passports Amendment Act 2002 (2002 No 24).

+    Section 32(2): amended, on 1 July 2013, by [section 413][91] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 32A Court may forbid issue of passport